 Accessing your pension – freedom

-Individuals have flexibility to choose how to access their pension funds from the age of 55.
+Individuals have flexibility to choose how to access their pension funds from the age of 55 (adjusted to 10 years before State Pension age with effect from 2028).
 The options include:

 - a tax-free lump sum of 25% of fund value